InspiredGuy/React-test/README.md

 ## Running the application

-Run `npm start` from root folder for running development version of the app on localhost.
+First, do `npm install` to grab all needed dependencies.
+Run `npm start` from root folder to run development version of the app on localhost.
 For other scripts please see `package.json`.
 If you experience troubles, try reinstalling npm packages.

 ## Issues/todos in current implementation